 Payment of the TPF may be accelerated in the event of a merger, reorganization, sale of substantially all assets, or similar transactions and in the event of bankruptcy and insolvency events.
-During the 2013 fiscal year we foreclosed on three of our farms and one FLCC certificate representing water rights only, and cured one farm in foreclosure.
+Through August 2014 foreclosure sales were completed on 35 of our farms and three FLCC certificates representing water rights only, and we withdrew one farm from foreclosure.
 Our agreement with HP A&M allows us to reduce the TPF in the event any of our farms or water rights are foreclosed upon.
-As of August 31, 2013, there were 17,194 (a reduction of 2,233 compared to 2012) taps subject to the Tap Participation Fee.
-As a result of the foreclosures and the reduction in taps remaining subject to the TPF, the Tap Participation Fee was revalued as of August 31, 2013.
+Foreclosures as of August 31, 2014 have resulted in a reduction of 17,243 taps.
+As of August 31, 2014, there were 2,184 taps remaining subject to the TPF.
+As a result of the foreclosures and the reduction in taps remaining subject to the TPF, the TPF was revalued as of August 31, 2014 and 2013.
+Two additional foreclosure sales were completed after the end of the fiscal year.
+See Note 15 - Subsequent Events.

 South Metropolitan Water Supply Authority - The South Metropolitan Water Supply Authority ("SMWSA") is a municipal water authority in the State of Colorado organized to pursue the acquisition and development of new water supplies on behalf of its members.
 SMWSA members include 14 Denver area water providers in Arapahoe and Douglas Counties.
 The District became a member of SMWSA in 2009 in an effort to participate with other area water providers in developing regional water supplies along the Front Range.
-For over 2 years, the SMWSA members have been working with Denver Water and Aurora Water on a cooperative water project known as the Water Infrastructure Supply Efficiency partnership ("WISE"), which seeks to develop regional infrastructure which would interconnect member's water transmission systems to be able to develop additional water supplies from the South Platte River in conjunction with Denver Water and Aurora Water.
-In July of 2013, the District together with 9 other SMWSA members formed the South Metropolitan Wise Authority (SWMA) to continue to develop the WISE project.
-Through an agreement with the District, we continue to support SMWA and its joint water development efforts and may seek to participate in one or more regional water projects if such projects are in our best interest.
+For over three years, the SMWSA members have been working with Denver Water and Aurora Water on a cooperative water project known as the Water Infrastructure Supply Efficiency partnership ("WISE"), which seeks to develop regional infrastructure which would interconnect members' water transmission systems to be able to develop additional water supplies from the South Platte River in conjunction with Denver Water and Aurora Water.
+In July of 2013, the District together with nine other SMWSA members formed the South Metropolitan Wise Authority ("SMWA") to continue to develop the WISE project.
+Through our funding agreement with the District and subsequent to fiscal year end, we made payments of \$535,200 to purchase certain rights to use existing water transmission and related infrastructure acquired by the WISE project.
+We anticipate we will be investing approximately \$1.2 million per year for the next five years for additional payments for the WISE project.